alexbelengeanu/Gambling-game/README.md

 I also created a simple interface to get the player's nickname and the initial amount of money that user is willing to gamble.<br>
 other options that I am thinking of implementing:
-    * gamble on different intervals of numbers(e.g: 1-50, 1-100 - with a higher prize)
+    - gamble on different intervals of numbers(e.g: 1-50, 1-100 - with a higher prize) <br>
-    * gamble on colors(e.g: red/black)
+    - gamble on colors(e.g: red/black)